AthulKrishnaG/Pandtrack/README.md

 o}
 o?>
 oSave and close.
+* dbconnection.php for establishing database connection are available in the required folders ( SSLA,SSLD, SSLP).
+So, not necessary to configure.
 6.Access the Application
 oIn your browser, navigate to http://localhost/pandtrack oYou should see the landing page